-We’ve been a paying customer for Web Hosting Hub for 17 months.
-During that time, we’ve monitored their performance – avg. load time and uptime.
+I’ve been a paying customer for Web Hosting Hub for the last 37 months.
+During that time, I’ve monitored their performance – avg. load time and uptime.

 This review relies strongly on data, such as uptime, load time (speed) and customer support experience.

 Web Hosting Hub aims to provide affordable shared hosting to small businesses.

 Founded in 2010, they’re owned by the conglomerate InMotion Hosting.
 They are headquartered in Virginia Beach, VA, and they have two U.S. data centers – one on each coast.

 Their 200+ U.S. based team services over 40,000 customers, providing a simple platform to help you start, run and grow a new website.

 They also use solid-state drives on all plans, which (it’s claimed) can deliver up to 20x faster than more traditional mechanical hard drives used the by competition.

 20x is a bold promise.
 Do they back this up?